Today, our Gainesville lawyers contemplated filing a Motion to Compel. The gist of the motion is as follows:

 Paragraph 12 of the Court’s Scheduling and Mediation Order (Doc.
-16) refers the parties to the The Court’s American College of Trial Lawyers U.S. Code of Pretrial Conduct and Code of Trial Conduct.
+16) refers to the parties to The Court’s American College of Trial Lawyers U.S. Code of Pretrial Conduct and Code of Trial Conduct.
 Page 5(c) of that resource (titled Document Requests) provides as follows:

 (4) If any responsive documents are withheld, then at the time of production,